sabsrolz/Bamazon/README.md

 ![Enough availability and successful transaction](/demo/customer_no_stock.PNG)

 Demo for Manager:
+Manager has option of viewing data for all available products:

-![Manager has option of viewing data for all available products](/demo/manager_products.PNG)
+![Manager has option of viewing data for all available products](/demo/manager_products.PNG) Manager has option to view items that currently have a low stock (< 5 items available):
-![Manager has option to view items that currently have a low stock (< 5 items available)](/demo/manager_low_stock.PNG)
+![Manager has option to view items that currently have a low stock (< 5 items available)](/demo/manager_low_stock.PNG) Manager can add inventory to existing products:
-![Manager can add inventory to existing products](/demo/manager_add_low2.PNG)
+![Manager can add inventory to existing products](/demo/manager_add_low2.PNG) Manager can add a new product entry to products database:
 ![Manager can add a new product entry to products database](/demo/manager_add_product.PNG)

 Demo for Supervisor:
+Supervisor has option of viewing store data per department (including aggregated sales data):
 ![Supervisor has option of viewing store data per department (including aggregated sales data)](/demo/supervisor_departments.PNG)
+Supervisor can add a new department to database:
 ![Supervisor can add a new department to database](/demo/supervisor_add.PNG)